rissotanuj/Search_Ur_Movie/README.md

-# Search and findout the Cast, poster and release year of your movie
+# Search and find out the Cast, poster and release year of your movie